 - taking appropriate action to protect the fund’s assets

-- refraining from entering into any contract or do anything that would prevent them from, or hinder them in, properly performing or exercising their functions or powers as a trustee or director of the corporate trustee of the fund
+- refraining from entering into any contract or doing anything that would prevent them from, or hinder them in, properly performing or exercising their functions or powers as a trustee or director of the corporate trustee of the fund

-- To hold the cash component of its portfolio, where it can accrue interest
+- to hold the cash component of its portfolio, where it can accrue interest

-- To accept contributions and rollovers from members
+- to accept contributions and rollovers from members

-- To pay expenses incurred by the fund, including the annual supervisory levy, accounting fees, and taxation liabilities
+- to pay expenses incurred by the fund, including the annual supervisory levy, accounting fees, and taxation liabilities

 The table below displays a snapshot of SMSF savings accounts on Canstar’s database for a savings balance of $10,000 held by a fund based in NSW, sorted by the total interest rate (highest to lowest).